oxo-real/hajime/README.md

 ./hajime/1base.sh
 ```

-From here follow check the 'settings' paragraphs in the beginning of the scripts.
-Then run the scripts one by one and follow the in-script instructions.
+From here run the scripts one-by-one and follow the in-script instructions.

 ---
 ---